greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpload.html.md

 :   The database to load into.
 If not specified, reads from the load control file, the environment variable `$PGDATABASE` or defaults to the current system user name.

 -h hostname
-:   Specifies the host name of the machine on which the Greenplum Database coordinator database server is running.
+:   Specifies the host name of the machine on which the Greenplum Database master database server is running.
 If not specified, reads from the load control file, the environment variable `$PGHOST` or defaults to `localhost`.

 -p port
-:   Specifies the TCP port on which the Greenplum Database coordinator database server is listening for connections.
+:   Specifies the TCP port on which the Greenplum Database master database server is listening for connections.
 If not specified, reads from the load control file, the environment variable `$PGPORT` or defaults to 5432.

 --max\_retries retry\_times
 :   Specifies the maximum number of times `gpload` attempts to connect to Greenplum Database after a connection timeout.
 The default value is `0`, do not attempt to connect after a connection timeout.
 A negative integer, such as `-1`, specifies an unlimited number of attempts.